drf3rd/scriptura/motion/rootlight.md

 **Method Order (fixed):**
 `Canonical → Lexical → Symbolic → Morphological → Etymological → Mystical`

-Rootlight ensures clarity without interpretation; it shows Law’s visible symmetry.
+Rootlight reveals lawful correspondence without interpretive act.
+It shows symmetry; it does not invent it.

 ---